kafeinOmer/openhab-android/docs/USAGE.md

 ## Getting Started

-On first start the app tries to discover your e-Safe server.
+On first start the app tries to discover your e-SAFE server.
 This will only work on local networks and when the server doesn't enforce authentication.
 If it fails, you can click on `Go to settings` and manually enter the server settings.